mdm33/digrec/README.md

 The `.env` file contains information that should not be made public.
 Make sure that other users on your system are unable to read `.env`.
 It is also not a good idea to add the file to a public version control system.

-You may also need to modify `config/initializers/mailer.rb` to get registration e-mails working properly.

 ### Step 5: Precompile assets

 For the production environment, assets should be precompiled: